jobisoft/quicktext/README.md

 Volunteers will try to keep Quicktext going, but support will be limited.
 You may use the [issue section](https://github.com/thundernest/quicktext/issues) of this repository to report bugs, but do not expect fast responses.
 You may also discuss Quicktext related issues with other users at https://discourse.mozilla.org/c/thunderbird.

-More information and usage desriptions can be found in the [wiki](https://github.com/thundernest/quicktext/wiki) of this repository.
+More information and usage descriptions can be found in the [wiki](https://github.com/thundernest/quicktext/wiki) of this repository.